ashish2899/sql_challenge_Consumer_Goods_Domain/README.md

 ---

-3. Provide a report with all the unique product counts for each segment and sort them in descending order of product counts.
-The final output contains 2 fields,
+**3. Provide a report with all the unique product counts for each segment and sort them in descending order of product counts.
+The final output contains 2 fields,**

 - segment
 - product_count